Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 - NEC released an official <a href="https://jpn.nec.com/press/202105/20210506_03.html">press release</a> about the SPRT-TANDEM.

 __[Apr.
 1st, 2021]__
-- Akinori F. Ebihara was promoted to "Special Researcher"* of NEC corporation.
+- Akinori F. Ebihara has been promoted to "Special Researcher."
 <br>*A few distinguished researchers that are selected to enter a performance-based reward system instead of the traditional seniority wage system.

 __[Jan.
 13th, 2021]__